 A Day in The Life & University Engagement

-TCS's experience tells us academic success, self-confidence and skills development are all closely linked and that they thrive in a supportive environment of experienced, motivated and dedicated teachers equipped with our state of the art facilities.
+Our experience tells us academic success, self-confidence and skills development are all closely linked and that students thrive in a supportive environment of experienced, motivated and dedicated teachers equipped with our state of the art facilities.

-Our formal relationship with the University of South Australia allows students to meet on site with University representatives and obtain first hand new developments within the sector.
+Our formal relationship with the University of South Australia (UniSA) allows students to meet on site with university representatives and obtain first hand new developments within the sector.

 Appraisal of student progress is continuous throughout the year and takes many forms, i.e. via SchoolBox which parents can see LIVE via the College APP, work placement booklets from employers, SACE Co-Ordinator feedback about possible ATAR scores, VET pathways performance monitoring by Pathways Co-Ordinator, feedback from Year 11 and 12 Co-Ordinators, tutor teacher advocacy, individual class teacher comments, Parent Teacher Conferences and formal Term and Semester reports.

 The opportunity exists for individual students to re-negotiate their pathway during the year and opportunities are provided for students to attend career days, tertiary institutions, meet university lecturers and talk to industry representatives, practice interview techniques and develop their own CVs.